VercelVercel

 nx-ignore provides a way for you to tell Vercel if a build should continue or not.
 For more details and information on how to use nx-ignore, see the documentation.

-Before using remote caching with Nx, do one of the following:
+Before using remote caching with Nx, ensure the NX_CACHE_DIRECTORY environment variable is set to /tmp/nx-cache.

 "tasksRunnerOptions": {